 Why Overdrafts Are Better Than Loans for Some Needs

 Unlike loans that require lengthy approval and fixed monthly repayments, overdrafts give instant access to extra cash with flexible repayment.
 You avoid the hassle of paperwork and only pay interest on what you use.
-However, the interest rates on overdrafts tend to be higher than loans, making them costlier if used for long periods.
+However, interest rates on overdrafts tend to be higher than those on term loans, making them costlier if used for long periods.

 A Real-Life Example of Overdraft Rates and Calculation

-Take Sarah, who has an overdraft limit of ₹50,000 with an interest rate of 15% per annum.
-She needed ₹20,000 urgently and used part of her overdraft for 30 days.
-Here’s how her interest would be calculated:
+Consider a borrower who has an overdraft limit of ₹50,000 with an interest rate of 15% per annum (illustrative; actual rates vary by bank and profile as of 2025-26).
+They needed ₹20,000 urgently and used part of their overdraft for 30 days.
+Here's how interest is calculated:

-So, for borrowing ₹20,000 for a month, Sarah pays just around ₹247 in interest, which makes overdraft a reasonable short-term borrowing tool.
+So, for borrowing ₹20,000 for a month, the borrower pays around ₹247 in interest — making an overdraft a reasonable short-term borrowing tool when used wisely.

 Decision Making: When to Use an Overdraft?

 Deciding whether to use an overdraft means weighing convenience against cost.
-Use it for short-term cash gaps like emergency expenses or delayed payments.
-Avoid relying on an overdraft for daily expenses or long-term financing because high interest can add up.
-Always check your bank’s terms, fees, and interest rates before opting for an overdraft facility.
+Use it for short-term cash gaps like emergency expenses or delayed salary credits.
+Avoid relying on an overdraft for daily expenses or long-term financing because high interest can add up quickly.
+Always check your bank's terms, fees, and applicable interest rates before opting for an overdraft facility.

 Inference

 An overdraft facility is an accessible, flexible way to cover short-term financial needs without the hassle of traditional loans.
-It’s ideal for emergencies and unexpected expenses, giving peace of mind when money runs low. \
+It is ideal for emergencies and unexpected expenses, giving peace of mind when money runs low.

-However, it’s essential to use overdrafts wisely given their higher interest rates.
-Smart usage combined with timely repayments can make overdrafts an efficient financial tool to manage cash flow smoothly.
+However, it is essential to use overdrafts wisely given their higher interest rates.
+Smart usage combined with timely repayments can make overdrafts an efficient tool to manage cash flow smoothly.